Alvin and the Chipmunks: "The Chipmunk Song"

-The Alvin Show (1961–62)
+The Alvin Show (1961–1962)

 The first television series to feature the characters was The Alvin Show.
-By this period, the Chipmunks looked much like their modern incarnations.
-Also, an animated portrayal of Seville was a reasonable caricature of Bagdasarian himself.
 The series ran from 1961 to 1962 and was one of a small number of animated series to be shown in prime time on CBS.
 It was not a prime-time ratings success and was subsequently canceled after one season.
 Ratings improved significantly in syndication.

-In addition to Alvin cartoons, the series also featured the scientist Clyde Crashcup and his assistant Leonardo.
-Those characters did not feature prominently on any of the later series.
-Crashcup made a single cameo appearance in A Chipmunk Christmas, and in an episode of the 1983 TV series.
 The television series was produced by Format Films for Bagdasarian Film Corporation.
 Although the series was broadcast in black and white, it was produced and later re-run in color.
-Twenty-six episodes each were produced for the "Alvin and the Chipmunks" and "Clyde Crashcup" segments, along with 52 musical segments.
+This show also introduced David Seville as an animated caricature.

-New albums and A Chipmunk Christmas (1969–82)
+New albums and A Chipmunk Christmas (1969–1982)

 The final Chipmunks album in the project's original incarnation, The Chipmunks Go to the Movies, was released in 1969.
-After the death of Ross Bagdasarian in 1972 from a heart attack, the Chipmunks' careers stalled until NBC showed interest in the original show (the network carried Saturday morning reruns of The Alvin Show as a midseason replacement in 1979) and the following year, Excelsior Records released a new album of contemporary songs performed by the Chipmunks.
+After Bagdasarian's death in 1972, the Chipmunks' careers stalled until 1979, when NBC began airing reruns of The Alvin Show as a mid-season replacement.
+The following year, Excelsior Records released a new album of contemporary songs performed by the Chipmunks.
 That album, Chipmunk Punk, featured Bagdasarian's son, Ross Bagdasarian Jr., doing the voices of the characters.
-That album and the continued reruns of the series proved to be popular enough to warrant further new records as well as new television productions, and in 1981, the Chipmunks and Seville returned to television in the Christmas special A Chipmunk Christmas, produced by Filmation, which was first broadcast on NBC on December 14 of that year.
-Next year, two more albums were released (Chipmunk Rock and The Chipmunks Go Hollywood).
+That album and the continued reruns of the series proved to be popular enough to warrant further new records as well as new television productions, and on December 14, 1981, the Chipmunks and Seville returned to television in the NBC Christmas special A Chipmunk Christmas, produced by the Bagdasarians with Chuck Jones as a creative consultant.
+It was accompanied by a soundtrack album.
+The following year, two more albums were released (Chipmunk Rock and The Chipmunks Go Hollywood).